 Imagine dropping a barbell on your foot with no shoes on, that shit is going to hurt like a mofo!
 Even worse, imagine dropping a heavy rusty kettlebell on your bare foot, that thang is probably going to cut your foot right in half.
 I simply can’t understand people that wear no shoes in the gym, I mean, those sneakers give your sensitive toes and feet a hell of a lot protection.

 For example, if I would lay a tea towel over my foot and drop a kettlebell on it, I’d be so much better, I’d hardly feel it, therefore the thin cloth from my amazing shoe—which for some strange reason has no steel toe in it— will provide me with the same protection as the tea towel.

-And the squishy rubbery oversized sole of the shoe also gives me that extra stability I desire when trying to lift heavy weight overhead, and to top it all off, they seriously squash my toes together as well, this is great because who needs toes anyway!?
+And the squishy rubbery oversized sole of the shoe also gives me that extra stability I desire when trying to lift heavy weight overhead.
+To top it all off, they seriously squash my toes together as well, this is great because who needs toes anyway!?

 It’s also disgusting to see and smell those bare feet, imagine all those awful diseases spreading through the gym from those feet, I mean come on, we all know that feet are full of diseases right?